 Bragar Eagel & Squire, P.C.
 Is Investigating Accelerate Diagnostics, and Instil and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Nov.
-06, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Accelerate Diagnostics, Inc. (NASDAQ: AXDX), and Instil Bio, Inc. (NASDAQ: TIL).
+NEW YORK, Nov.
+06, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Accelerate Diagnostics, Inc. AXDX, and Instil Bio, Inc. TIL.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 After the market closed on October 21, 2022, Accelerate Diagnostics disclosed receiving a request from the U.S. Food and Drug Administration for the company to immediately discontinue marketing and distribution of its Accelerate Arc system and related BC Kit for a particular diagnostic use.